 This technical note pertains to SDG Target 11.7: By 2030, provide universal access to safe, inclusive and accessible, green and public spaces, in particular for women and children, older persons and persons with disabilities.
-Specifically, it describes the role of the SEEA in supporting the calculation of SDG Target Indicator 11.7.1: Average share of the built-up area of cities that is open space for public use for all, by sex, age and persons with disabilities.
+Specifically, it describes the role of the SEEA in supporting the calculation of SDG Indicator 11.7.1: Average share of the built-up area of cities that is open space for public use for all, by sex, age and persons with disabilities.
 SDG 11.7.1 is a Tier II SDG indicator, meaning it is conceptually clear, established methodology and standards are available but data are not regularly produced by countries.

 UN-Habitat (2017) identifies that cities require monitoring systems that provide clear indicators (including for SDG 11.7.1) and baseline data to support a city in its long term planning to achieve sustainable development goals and targets.
 This requires a coordination of national statistical offices with local authorities, service providers and numerous other stakeholders that individual cities accommodate.
-The SEEA-EEA can assist in this regard by providing a transparent, internally consistent framework to establish baselines and bring together the necessary institutions with multiple interests for data collection to support regular reporting of urban indicators.
-A summary of the Policy Framework for SDG 11.7.1 and related policy entry-points is provided in Appendix D.
+The SEEA EA can assist in this regard by providing a transparent, internally consistent framework to establish baselines and bring together the necessary institutions with multiple interests for data collection to support regular reporting of urban indicators.